davfolorunsho/ansible-cloudformation-deploy/README.md

 ## Specific configuration

-This particular project has two files with one as a cloudformation
+This particular project has two files with one as a cloudformation template (.cfn) and the other is an ansible file (.asb).
+The idea of the work is that we run the cloud formation template then the creation of the server that manages the application in the user data of the config in cloudformation makes a call to the main ansible file which then performs the tasks in the folder.

+There are two tasks name:

+- roleos
+- rolebackend